ArdahanDogru/IBM-Capstone/README.md

-# IBM Data Science Professional Certificate Program - Applied Data Science Capstone Course
+# IBM Data Science Professional Certificate Program
+## Applied Data Science Capstone Course

-The final course of the IBM Data Science Professional Certificate
+This repository is part of the final course of the IBM Data Science Professional Certificate, the Capstone Project.